Nexela/Nanobots/README.md

 * 1.0.6 - Scrappers and Deconstructors added, Small bug fixes/tweaks, Some entites (inserters) are added to the end of the queue.
 * 1.0.7 - Hard Crash on invalid ammo
 * 1.0.8 - More sanity checks
 * 1.0.9 - Remove the shooting event pending more info on crash.
 Shooting nanobots is now just visual and wastes nanobots.
-Reverted termite changes, increased range
+Reverted termite changes,
+* 1.2.0 - Many changes, Nanobots are now smarter and harder working!